phenotypic/homebridge-nodemcu-relay/README.md

 ## How does it work?

-homebridge-nodemcu-relay provides an Arduino script deisnged to be flashed onto a NodeMCU.
+homebridge-nodemcu-relay provides an Arduino script designed to be flashed onto a NodeMCU.
 After successful flashing, you will be able to quickly and simply integrate it into your pre-existing homebridge setup with the use of an http plugin such as [homebridge-http](https://github.com/rudders/homebridge-http).

-## Requirments
+## Requirements

 * [NodeMCU](https://en.wikipedia.org/wiki/NodeMCU) (Or another [ESP-8266](https://en.wikipedia.org/wiki/ESP8266) based board)

-* 3v Relay
+* 3v Relay Module

 * [Pin Header Cables](https://learn.sparkfun.com/tutorials/connector-basics/pin-header-connectors)